pseifer/s1ck3r/README.md

 local s1ck3r_dir_home="${s1ck3r_dir_home:-~}"
 ```

-Secondly, the easy mode color configuration can be used to change the four colors for "highlights" (default green), "dim" elements (default light black), "errors" (default red) as well as the normal foreground color, e.g., used for paths (default foreground).
+Secondly, the easy mode color configuration can be used to change the four colors for "highlights" (default green), "dim" elements (default light black), "errors" (default red) as well as the standard foreground color (default foreground).
-See below for the default configuration.

 ```sh
 # Easy mode: